Agricultural Literacy Curriculum Matrix

 - Have students complete the bar graphs.

-- Distribute and discuss the Nutrient Comparison worksheet.
-Instruct students to use their bar graphs to complete the worksheet.
+- Distribute and discuss the Nutrient Comparison activity sheet.
+Instruct students to use their bar graphs to complete the activity sheet.
 Discuss the answers.

 - Have students create their own bar graphs on graph paper.
 Instruct them to label the x- and y-axes, determine appropriate increments, and give their graph a title.